fairlearn/fairlearn/README.md

 ## What we mean by _fairness_

 An AI system can behave unfairly for a variety of reasons.
-In fairlearn, we define whether an AI system is behaving unfairly in terms of its impact on people – i.e., in terms of harms.
+In fairlearn, we define whether an AI system is behaving unfairly in terms of its impact on people &ndash; i.e., in terms of harms.
 We focus on two kinds of harms:

 - _Allocation harms._ These harms can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending.